Cinnamon Clay Recipe

 of the shape for a hanger.
 Let the shapes dry on wax paper or a wire rack

-the ornaments plain.
+them plain.
 Add a

-ribbon, twine or yarn hanger.
+ribbon, twine, or yarn hanger.

 Pinch off as much dough as you need to make your shape, and leave the rest in the